Adirondack Park Photography Workshops

 with professional native Adirondack photographer Johnathan A Esper

 Adirondack Mountains offer some of the best foliage viewing anywhere in America especially for the vibrant red colors of the sugar maples.
 From lower mountain top peaks we can overlook red-filled valleys nestled below the High Peaks, and down below the forests are filled with bright yellow and reds which make for amazing forest compositions.
 Lakeshores offer reflections of color on calm mornings, with abstract patterns of white birch trunks and red maple trees offering telephoto and panoramic options.
 Autumn season in the Adirondacks is truly a special time of year, just after most tourists have left the Adirondacks and gone home leaving the woods and waters quiet, and yet still there is an explosion of autumn color both on the trees and covering the forest floor.
 This is also the best time of year for photographing panoramic vistas with crisp late autumn days with low humidity and long sight distances in the clear air.
-Schroon Lake, the location of many of our workshops over the years, provides some excellent nearby forests and forest streams to photograph among.
+Long Lake, the location of many of our workshops over the years, provides some excellent nearby forests and forest streams to photograph among.
 Finally we'll touch upon the eastern High Peaks area to photograph these classic areas as well.
-The price of the workshop is $200 per person, inclusive of tuition only.
-Photographic locations on this workshop will thus be around Schroon Lake, and part-day excursions further afield to Belfry Mt, the Pharaoh Wilderness region, Elk Lake Preserve (private access only), Keene Valley region of the High Peaks, and/or other locations.
-We will do 2 indoor intensive photography editing and critiquing sessions, based out of the Silver Spruce Inn.
+The price of the workshop is $160 per person, inclusive of tuition only.
+Photographic locations on this workshop will be between Long Lake, Newcomb, and possibly up to Keene Valley. and/or other locations.
+We will do at least one indoor intensive photography editing and critiquing session.

 The Adirondacks:The Adirondack Park is a large protected region in New York State known for its lakes and wilderness canoeing routes, its rolling forested mountains and hiking trails, and its wild forests and fauna.
 It is the largest publicly protected area in the contiguous United States, greater in size than Yellowstone, Glacier, and Grand Canyon National Park combined.
 Nearly half of the Park’s 6 million acres are protected to remain as “forever wild” state forest preserve, with a harmonious blend of private and public lands giving the Adirondacks diversity found nowhere else.
 The Adirondack region boasts over 3,000 lakes, 30,000 miles of rivers and streams, and a wide variety of habitats, including globally unique wetland types, old and new growth forests, and alpine vegetated mountains.
 The Adirondack Park was created in 1892 by the State of New York amid concerns for the water and timber resources of the region.
 The Adirondacks are an ancient chain of mountains, with great hiking.
 Numerous trails lead up small mountains with open tops giving great views over the forested valleys below, and bountiful lakes and rivers provide recreational opportunities.